 My ship USS Rich (DD 820) docked on November 18, 1972 at the Subic Bay Naval Station in Subic Bay Harbor at 0710.
 The ship would remain in Subic Bay for six days while making the necessary preparations and alterations to enter the combat zone of Vietnam.
 From our berth, USS Warrington (DD 843) was clearly visible where she was moored at another berth in the ship repair facility.
 The ship was abandoned now and had a mystic look about her similar to that of an empty and deserted old house.

 On July 17, while operating in company with USS Hull (DD 945) and USS Robison (DDG 12), Warrington came under the rapid and heavy fire of North Vietnamese shore batteries; but she took prompt evasive action and avoided damage.
 Later that same afternoon, though, the ship was rocked by two underwater explosions close aboard on her port side.
-It turned out that the ship had disregarded warning messages and entered a known area where U.S. aircraft jettisoned bombs and mines, so the mines the ship had stuck were ours.
+There are accounts that the ship did not receive any messages warning about laid mines and entered an area where U.S. aircraft jettisoned bombs and mines, so the mines the ship had stuck were ours.
 She had suffered serious damage in her after fire room, engine room, and in the main engine room or main control.